SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Bang Kuang Camp

-Immense in the historical past of this old navy camp which can be traced back to its origin during the ancient Kingdom of Ayutthaya.
+Immense in the historical past of this old navy camp can be traced back to its origin during the ancient Kingdom of Ayutthaya.
 It also commemorates the heroism of the Thai army as shown in the built life-size statues.

 Wat Phet Samut Worayihan

-The site also served as a witnessed to the sufferings of the locals during the Burmese invasion.
+The site also served as a witness to the sufferings of the locals during the Burmese invasion.
 This place served as their haven when they fled from the attack.
 Here, they restored a Buddhist temple and exerted effort to make it into a great one.
-Nowadays, this is one of the well-known temples in the country.
+Nowadays, this is one of the most well-known temples in the country.
 It has some old or ancient Buddha images.

 Wat Satthatham